-- analysing novel materials and emerging technology applications with a focus on associated material and
+- analyse novel materials and emerging technology applications with a focus on associated material and energy stocks and flows;

-- evaluating them with regard to both natural environment and societal constraints, and
+- evaluate them with regard to both natural environment and societal constraints;

-- providing guidance for the implementation of more sustainable materials, technologies and sociotechnical systems.
+- provide guidance for the implementation of more sustainable materials, technologies and sociotechnical systems.

-- The Advancing Life Cycle Assessment (ALCA) group further develops the life cycle assessment (LCA) methodology to better support early phases of technology development and to address environmental and societal implications of novel material and emerging technology applications.
+- The Advancing Life Cycle Assessment (ALCA) group further develops the life cycle assessment (LCA) methodology to better support early phases of technology development and to address societal and environmental implications of novel material and emerging technology applications;

-- The Informatics and Sustainability Research (ISR) group develops computational models, algorithm-based methodologies and information systems to support the assessment of emerging technology applications.
+- The Informatics and Sustainability Research (ISR) group, which is shared with the University of Zurich (UZH), develops computational models, algorithm-based methodologies and information systems to support the assessment of emerging technology applications.